 Yes.
 There are many companies offering genetic testing these days.
 Not all offer the same service and quality.

-What is the TAT ( turn -around tim ) for results?
+What is the turn around time for results?

-Results can take any time between 4 weeks to 4 months to come back, some providers have quicker or slower turn around times.
+Results can take any time between four weeks to four months to come back, some providers have quicker or slower turn around times.

 Will I receive genetic counselling before and after my test?